-Róisín Mullins is a Sky TV Presenter, Sky TV talent show judge and world renowned Irish dancer.
-Róisín shot to notoriety as a talent show judge and reality TV star in 2011's A Gypsy Life for Me, appearing alongside Pop Star and Model Jentina.
+Róisín Mullins is British-Irish choreographer, TV Presenter, TV talent show judge and world renowned Irish dancer and Irish dance teacher.
+Róisín shot to notoriety as a talent show judge and reality TV star in 2011's A Gypsy Life for Me on Sky, appearing alongside Pop Star and Model Jentina.
 Róisín formerly toured the world with renowned Riverdance-style Irish Dance shows, before performing on TV and stage with her own London Irish Dance Troupe, Raven.
-She currently works as a TV talent show judge and TV presenter.

 Róisín's family hail from the small village of Castletownroche in County Cork, Ireland, with Romany roots.
 Róisín comes from a long line of Irish dancers and professional dancers on both sides, with her great-great Grandmother having toured Ireland Irish dancing for a living, long before it was considered acceptable for a woman to do so.
 Róisín also spent much of her youth travelling around Ireland with her family, entering competitions, talent shows, and dancing at seisiúns, as well as learning about Irish culture.
 She currently lives in the South of England, but still travels worldwide dancing and making TV programmes about Irish and Gypsy & Traveller culture.